Occupational Health Hazards Of Welding Fumes

 Welders are at increased risk of respiratory tract infections from chemical irritation.

-Welders are at the highest risk for exposure to welding gases and fumes, but anyone who works near a welder can also inhale welding fumes, especially in confined spaces or indoors where fumes can’t escape, and hazardous levels can accumulate.
+Welders are at the highest risk for occupational exposure to welding gases and fumes, but anyone who works near a welder can also inhale welding fumes, especially in confined spaces or indoors where fumes can’t escape, and hazardous levels can accumulate.
 In fact, workers who work in enclosed or confined spaces with a welder can have the same level of risk as the welder.

 How to Mitigate Welding Hazards in the Workplace